Saket003/QE-Humbug-Puzzle/README.md

 G -> Grasshopper
 S -> Snail
 L -> LadyBug
-F -> Butterfly
+B -> Butterfly

-The input will be given as a matrix.
-The matrix elements can belong to the above classes.
+H -> HoneyBee

 If the grid is n\*m, then the matrix size is (2n+1)\*(2m+1).
+The tiles of game are present in (odd, odd) indices.
+Rest are to store walls.

-Refer sample image.
-The top left of matrix is the west corner of the image.
+Refer sample_image.jpg.
+The top left of matrix is the west corner of the image grid in game.

+The test case files consist of this grid, and the last line contains the number of moves to solve the level as per the original game.

 Sample Encoding:
 ...........